Schedule an Emergency Dental Exam Today: (570) 323-6116

 Dental emergencies can happen at the most inconvenient time, even to those who are diligent about routine preventive care.
 Loyalsock Dental offers treatments for both new and current patients who may be experiencing a dental emergency.
 We make every effort to see you the same day if deemed necessary to address your problem.

-While we always recommend that you contact our Williamsport dental office immediately in the case of concern, there are steps that can be taken at home to minimize discomfort and the risk of further damage.
+While we always recommend that you contact our Williamsport dental office immediately in the case of a concern, there are steps that can be taken at home to minimize discomfort and the risk of further damage.

 Tips for Common Dental Emergencies

-- Knocked out tooth: If possible, locate the lost tooth and place in warm milk or hold between the cheek and gum line while contacting our office.
+- Knocked out tooth: If possible, locate the lost tooth and place it in warm milk or hold between the cheek and gum line while contacting our office.
 Again, do not attempt to reattach any part of your tooth on your own.
 We will most likely need to see you as soon as possible.

 - Tooth pain: Rinse your mouth with warm water to clean the surfaces of any food particles or debris.
 An over-the-counter pain reliever or cold compress on the outside of your mouth can be used to reduce discomfort.
 Avoid using the area that is causing pain to prevent further damage.
 Tooth pain can have a range of causes and should be evaluated by Dr. Kim, especially if sudden, throbbing, or related to mouth trauma.

 Avoiding Common Dental Problems